“Life is too short, take nothing for granted”

 I hazard a guess, they have a slightly different meaning for all of us.

 On my Facebook Support Group, we often have a segment called “Thankful Thursday”.
 Members share a few things they are grateful for in their lives.
 Big or small, it doesn’t matter.

 It sounds easy enough but all of our members suffer from debilitating chronic illness.
 It can be incredibly hard not to be overcome by pain and symptoms.

 Nevertheless, we do all find something good in our lives to share and celebrate.
 It’s a lovely uplifting segment and reminds us life can be good, despite our diseases.

 As I was contemplating the things I was grateful for this week, I realised I was really struggling to honestly feel grateful at all.

 Am I Grateful Or Am I Taking Things For Granted?

-I spend a good 40 hours a week on my Forum.
-I write, I network with other bloggers, I’m an online volunteer with an Arthritis organisation, I spend time with my husband, do household tasks and look after our finances and other household admin.
+I spend a good 40 hours a week administering my Forum.
+I write, I network with other bloggers, I’m an online volunteer with an Arthritis organisation, I spend time with my husband, do household tasks, look after our finances and other household admin.
 Pretty much a full-time job while living with a debilitating disease.

-In that moment as I was thinking about my exhaustion and all I was juggling, I realised there was something I was most grateful for.
+As I was thinking about my exhaustion, all I was juggling and feeling too tired to be grateful for anything, I realised there was something I was grateful for.
 It was something I never want to take for granted.